Vista Social

 • Confirm the block and you’re all set

-You can also report an account on TikTok, especially if the user creates an unsafe environment for your clients and their followers.
+You can also report an account on TikTok, especially if the user creates an unsafe environment for your brand and followers.
 Like many social media platforms, TikTok can be a double-edged sword.

 Unfortunately, dealing with inappropriate behavior and interactions from other users is part of being on TikTok.

-Here are some ways to help your clients handle these tricky situations.
+Here are some ways to help handle these tricky situations.

 • Keep your cool: We completely understand that inappropriate comments, messages, and interactions can be frustrating.
 But keep your cool and respond calmly.
-Doing so helps keep you from saying something you might regret and it shows that you (or rather your clients) are in control.
+Doing so helps keep you from saying something you might regret and it shows that you are in control.

-• Set clear boundaries: Make it super clear to audiences what behavior and comments are unacceptable on your clients’ TikTok videos and messages.
+• Set clear boundaries: Make it super clear to audiences what behavior and comments are unacceptable on your TikTok videos and messages.
 You can create a community guideline and remind them of the platform’s own Community Guidelines.
-You can also pin a comment outlining the big no-nos in your clients’ comments sections on TikTok.
+You can also pin a comment outlining the big no-nos in your comments section on TikTok.

 • Educate your audience: Sometimes, people cross the line because they don’t know any better.
-And yes, people shouldn’t use that as an excuse to say rude or inappropriate things, but you and your clients can always rise above.
-Consider taking the high road and using the opportunity to educate followers about appropriate behavior and its importance on your clients’ feeds.
+And yes, people shouldn’t use that as an excuse to say rude or inappropriate things, but you can always rise above.
+Consider taking the high road and using the opportunity to educate followers about appropriate behavior and its importance.

 • Document everything: Document inappropriate behavior and rude comments or messages, especially when they involve harassment and threats.
 This way, you’ll have proof if the situation escalates and if you need to report the user.
 Also, take screenshots or videos as evidence.

-• Maintain a positive environment for your clients’ TikTok community: Let followers know of your client’s commitment to maintaining a safe and respectful space for everyone.
-You can also encourage other users to report inappropriate interactions or content they find in your client’s content and across TikTok.
+• Maintain a positive environment for your TikTok community: Let followers know of your commitment to maintaining a safe and respectful space for everyone.
+You can also encourage other users to report inappropriate interactions or content they find in your content and across TikTok.

 • Reach out to the offender privately: In some cases, a private conversation with a rude or misbehaving commenter or TikTok user can be more effective than a public confrontation in resolving an issue.
 Contact the individual politely, but be firm in addressing their inappropriate behavior.

-• Seek help when necessary: If your clients are dealing with serious threats and harassment, get help from TikTok’s Moderation Team.
-You can also seek legal counsel or contact the authorities if you feel like your clients may be in danger.
+• Seek help when necessary: If you’re dealing with serious threats and harassment, get help from TikTok’s Moderation Team.
+You can also seek legal counsel or contact the authorities if you feel like you may be in danger.

 What to consider before blocking someone on TikTok